 The prices start at RM 550 (≃115€) to explore the islands on a jet-ski.
 And around RM 25-30 for a shared boat.

-We didn’t do it because we explored a few islands with our friend Jay, but we heard that islands hopping is pretty amazing, especially on a jetski.
+In 2018, we didn’t do it because we explored a few islands with our friend Jay, but we heard that islands hopping is pretty amazing, especially on a jetski.

 EXPLORE THE BEACHES